 Visitors to this secret Hampshire garden marvel at the quirky features, glorious vistas and creative planting which are delightful whatever the season or weather.

 Gilbert White was an experimental, keen and enthusiastic gardener and elements he designed include the wine-pipe seat, the cut-out statue of Hercules and two hahas plus the herb garden, kitchen garden and ‘six quarters’.
 18th century planting ensures that the garden has much to offer the true plantsman but it can be equally enjoyed for its tranquility, simple charm and beauty.

-Head Gardener David Standing began work here in 1979 and immediately embarked on an ambitious project to uncover the original layout of the garden and recreate it.
-As no plan existed, David studied White’s journals, correspondence, household account books and a diary called ‘The Garden Kalendar’ in order to work out the garden design that White created, which had all but disappeared in the decades since his death.
+The garden is designed based on research on the original layout of the garden.
+As no plan existed, White’s journals, correspondence, household account books and a diary called ‘The Garden Kalendar’ were studied in order to work out the garden design that White created, which had all but disappeared in the century's since his death.

-A dedicated group of garden volunteers known affectionately as The Wakes Weeders, help David and his small team with all aspects of garden maintenance (new recruits always welcome!)
+A dedicated group of garden volunteers known affectionately as The Wakes Weeders, help Garden Manager Rose and her small team with all aspects of garden maintenance (new recruits always welcome!)

 The Kitchen Garden